baku89/glisp/README.md

 Developed by [Baku Hashimoto](https://baku89.com)

+## Helpful Repositories

-The implementation of Lisp interpreter is the modified version of [Make a Lisp project](https://github.com/kanaka/mal).
+- The implementation of Lisp interpreter is the modified version of [Make a Lisp project](https://github.com/kanaka/mal).
+- Boolean Operator and some bezier manipualations by [Paper.js](http://paperjs.org/).
+- Bezier curve analyzation by [Bezier.js](https://pomax.github.io/bezierjs/)

 ## Similar projects